JGoutin/airfs/docs/api_storage_azure_blob.rst

 Preallocating pages
 ~~~~~~~~~~~~~~~~~~~

-When flushing a page blob out of its current size, pycosio first resize the
+When flushing a page blob out of its current size, airfs first resize the
 blob to allow the flush of the new data.

 In case of multiple flushes on a raw IO or when using a buffered IO, this is